tsender/AutomaticSceneGeneration/README.md

 The diagram above shows the typical workflow for interacting with the platform.
 There are three main components: Unreal Engine (which includes this plugin), the autonomy stack under test, and an external client.
 The general process is as follows:
 1. The AutoSceneGen client sends a `RunScenario` request to the AutoSceneGen worker describing all of the scenario's parameters (scene description and mavigation task).
-2. The AutoSceneGen worker parses the `RunScenario` request, creates the desired scene, places the vehicle at the desired starting location and orientation, and relays the goal location to the AutoSceneGen vehicle nodes.
+2. The AutoSceneGen worker processes the `RunScenario` request, creates the desired scene, places the vehicle at the desired starting location and orientation, and relays the goal location to the AutoSceneGen vehicle nodes.
 3. The autonomy stack, consisting of AutoSceneGen vehicle nodes, then process exchanges sensor data and control commands to control the vehicle to reach the goal location.
 4. Once the AutoSceneGen vehicle receives its first control command, the AutoSceneGen worker continuously monitors the vehicle's performance.
 If the vehicle succeeds or fails (see below for how we define failure), then the worker will reset the vehicle and send a `AnalyzeScenario` request to the client containing information about the vehicle's trajectory and performance.
 5. The AutoSceneGen client will process the `AnalyzeScenario` request and when ready, it will create and submit a new `RunScenario` request describing the next navigation task to test.
 This process repeast until the client is done running tests.